Maison-A/Maison-A/README.md

 <h2>About Me</h2>

 - Currently making video games and doing leetcode, keeping an eye out for opportunity
-- Can do the FrontEnd but I'm happy in the BackEnd.
+- Can do the Frontend, happy in the Backend.
-- Leaving the "full stack" world for BackEnd positions
 - Nomenclature is my weakspot

 <h2>Languages & Tools</h2>